 "I had wished I had something other than scrapeand-haul for a long time, but the expense of it didn't work into my plan very well," Miller said.
-"I couldn't see spending that much on a manure storage facility because it was more than twice the price of make it easy for anything that flows across the surface to enter the groundwater, nitrates are a concern in Wabasha County.
-In 13 of the 14 Wabasha County townships where private well testing was offered in 2017, about 3,230 households received test kits.
-Nearly 1,090 wells were tested.
-Nitrate levels in 16 percent of those tested failed to meet the state health standard.

-the farm when I paid for the farm.
+"I couldn't see spending that much on a manure storage facility because it was more than twice the price of the farm when I paid for the farm.
 When they had the 90 percent cost-share, it became really attractive."

-The Millers' farm is at the top of the watershed that drains into East Indian Creek, a trout stream that flows to the Mississippi River.
+The Millers' farm is at the top of the watershed that drains into East Indian Creek, a trout stream that flows east to the Mississippi River.